Shrilakshmi-NK/Basic-projects/README.md

 # Mini Projects and Programs Repository
 This repository contains a collection of mini programming projects and presentation files created for academic and learning purposes.
-Projects are implemented in various programming languages including C, C++, Python, and Jupyter Notebook (Python).
+Projects are implemented in various programming languages including C, C++ and Python.

 ### **CONTENTS**
 - C++ Projects